hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step9-events.md

 ## Imports

-The following are the imports needed for the at_controller.go for the changes indicated in this lab.
+The following are the imports needed for the `controllers/at_controller.go`{{open}}  for the changes indicated in this lab.

 import (
 	"context"